 You’ll also be required to complete an interview.
 However, this interview (as well as your application materials) can be used in your admission evaluation for SABA and St. Matthew’s University as well, if you so desire!

 Located in the eastern Caribbean, the American University of Antigua is yet another great option for medical school in the Caribbean.
 AUA is accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
-Graduates are able to practice in the US, UK, Canada, and other countries.
+Graduates can practice in the US, UK, Canada, and other countries.

 With a growing emphasis on minority representation and racial diversity in medicine, AUA puts forth graduates who are well-prepared to work in the medical field.
-They have a 89% pass rate for USMLE Step 1, and their USMLE Step 2 CK pass rate is 95%.
+They have an impressive first-time pass rate of 98% for USMLE Step 1, and their USMLE Step 2 CK pass rate is 93%.

 Once you’re ready to start your application to AUA’s MD program, you’ll need to gather these materials: